Austin Russell (entrepreneur)

-Austin Russell (born March 14, 1995) is an American entrepreneur, founder and former CEO of Luminar Technologies.
+Austin Russell (born March 14, 1995) is an American entrepreneur, founder and former CEO of now bankrupt Luminar Technologies.
 Luminar specializes in lidar and machine perception technologies, mainly used in autonomous cars.
-Luminar went public in December 2020, temporarily making him a billionaire.
-In fact, he was the youngest self-made billionaire at the age of 25 until Alexandr Wang (cofounder of Scale AI) became a self-made billionaire at the age of 24 in 2022.
+Luminar went public in December 2020, temporarily making him a billionaire, though his wealth was largely derived from stock sales executed prior to Luminar's financial collapse.
 In May 2023, Russell began negotiating a contract to become the majority owner of Forbes, but the deal fell through in November after Russell was unable to fund it.
+In December 2025, Luminar filed for Chapter 11 bankruptcy, and Russell became the subject of legal proceedings involving bankruptcy discovery obligations, a defaulted personal loan, and employment allegations.
+His Pacific Palisades mansion, purchased for $83 million in 2021, was destroyed in the January 2025 Palisades Fire and later declared a public nuisance.

 Early life and education

 Russell grew up in Newport Beach, California.

 At age 15, Russell applied for his first patent for a groundwater recycling system to reuse water from sprinklers.
 When he was 15, Russell's parents introduced him to laser entrepreneur Jason Eichenholz, who became Russell's mentor and later joined Luminar as co-founder and chief technology officer.

 He graduated from St. Margaret's Episcopal School in 2013.
 He also studied at the Beckman Laser Institute at the University of California, Irvine while in high school.
 Russell has said that he often teaches himself new skills from Wikipedia articles and YouTube videos.